 Depending on what kind of floors you have and the kind of debris you encounter, having the right vacuum for the job is crucial to keeping your space clean.
 If you have staircases or bare floors, you may want to consider canister vacuums for their portability and range.
 Conversely, if you live in a carpeted home, an upright vacuum can help pick up a large amount of debris and hair on high-pile textiles.
 Lightweight stick/handheld vacuums are also a suitable choice if you need your vacuum to be highly maneuverable.
 If you're looking for as hands-off of an experience as you can get, robot vacuums can easily clean a room without little interaction on your part.

 If you want something with a more versatile design, you may prefer the Miele Triflex HX1.
-This unique three-in-one cordless model doesn't perform as well as the Shark Rocket Pet Pro on low-pile carpets, but it can be configured as a stick, upright, or handheld vacuum.
+This unique 3-in-1 cordless model doesn't perform as well as the Shark Rocket Pet Pro with MultiFlex IZ163H on low-pile carpets, but it can be configured as a stick, upright, or handheld.
 It's outstanding on bare floors, where it easily clears pet hair and debris and also delivers excellent performance on low and high-pile carpets.
 There's an automatic surface type adjustment feature, and it comes with some tools and brushes, like a crevice tool for cleaning tight corners and an upholstery tool for use on fabric-covered furniture.
-Unfortunately, this vacuum has a smaller dirt compartment and a shorter maximum battery life.
+Unfortunately, it has a smaller dirt compartment and a shorter maximum battery life.

 Go for the Shark if you prioritize performance on low-pile carpets or want something with longer battery life.
 If you want something with more configuration options, try the Miele.